The 12 Best Competitive Intelligence Tools in 2023

 Crayon

-Crayon has been around for a long time; it’s been founded in 2014, and since then, it has raised $38M in three funding rounds and currently has 127 employees on Linkedin.
+Crayon has been around for a long time; it was founded in 2014, and since then, it has raised $38M in three funding rounds and currently has 127 employees on Linkedin.
 A solid company with a strong focus on enterprise customers.

 Crayon clearly focuses on enterprise customers; there’s no trial of the product nor information on pricing (some sources position it at a starting price of $15,000 per year… I guess the average contract is higher than that).